GameTechDev/CMAA2/README.md

 ### Switching between DirectX 11 and DirectX 12 implementations or hardware adapters

-On the right UI panel "System & Performance", under the resolution, fullscreen and vsync settings, there is a new button for selecting the hardware adapter as well as the DirectX API version to use out of what is available on the system.
-Changing the API/adapter will restart the application and remember the setting in the 'APIAdapter' file located in the same folder where the executable is.
+On the right UI panel tab named "System & Performance", under the settings for resolution, fullscreen and vsync, there is a new button for selecting the hardware adapter and the DirectX API version to use, out of what is available on the system.
+Changing the API/adapter will restart the application and the new settings will be remembered in the 'APIAdapter' file located in the folder where the executable is located.

 ### AA options